Intercoin/NonFungibleTokenContract/README.md

 <p class="lead">

 NFTSafeHook is a non fungible token contract of the new standard.
-It is based on the ERC721 standard, but with significant changes.
+It is based on the ERC721 standard, but with significant improvements.
 The basic idea is to represent the token ID in a special way, in which the ID is the concatenation of the series ID and the token itself in that series.

 The contract allows to create a series of tokens, with certain properties and conditions of sale (custom baseURI, suffix, limit, currency, price and royalties).
 Thus, it is not only a token contract, but a platform for creating various NFT projects and selling tokens with different logic.